About Team Representation #

 Team Representation, aka TeamRep, is the external representation branch of the AMSS.

-Team Representation is headed up by the AMSS President, Vice-President (Education), AMA(SA) Representative, AMSA Senior Representative, AMSA Junior Representative, International Officer, Health and Wellbeing Officer(s), and LGBTQI+ Officer.
+Team Representation is headed up by the AMSS President, Vice-President (Communication), AMA(SA) Representative, AMSA Senior Representative, AMSA Junior Representative, International Officers, Health and Wellbeing Officer(s), and Queer Officer.
 However, TeamRep is open to all AMSS members who would like to contribute on external advocacy issues.

 What do they do?